-As the country opens back up, many small businesses are looking for ways to quickly infuse cash into their operations.
-And, as many people are starting new businesses, they’re looking for their own financing options.
+As the COVID-19 pandemic continues, many small businesses are looking for ways to quickly infuse cash into their operations.
+And, as many people are starting new businesses during this time, they’re looking for their own financing options.
 To help you find a source or two of funding, here are a few fundraising options for small businesses you can exercise right now.

-Rather than depending on the Paycheck Protection Program Loans and other SBA loans, there are a few options where you can get smaller investors like family and friends to help you out, as well as a few options for alternate sources of funds.
+Rather than depending on small business loans, there are a few options where you can get smaller investors like family and friends to help you out, as well as a few options for alternate sources of funds.

 For restaurants, this means selling gift cards.
 For service businesses, it means selling services in advance, such as landscaping, IT services, HVAC maintenance, and so on.